stg-tud/apsa/2019/OPAL/2-AnalyzingThreeAddressCode.md

 # OPAL's three-address code
 ## On the origin of values

-When we analyze a method it may happen that a single expression/statement gives rives to different values: the value that is computed if the expression completes successfully and the value that is computed if the evaluation throws an exception!
+When we analyze a method it may happen that a single expression/statement gives rise to different values: the value that is computed if the expression completes successfully and the value that is computed if the evaluation throws an exception!

 In general, a def site can be a value in the ranges: